 Hong Kong Derby

 Held annually since 1873, the Hong Kong Derby is the premier event on the domestic racing programme.
-Originally held at Happy Valley, the Hong Kong Derby was moved to Sha Tin in 1979 and has been hosted there since.
+Originally held at Happy Valley, the race was moved to Sha Tin in 1979 and has been hosted there ever since.
 Restricted to four-year-olds, the Derby has been dominated by trainers John Size and John Moore over the last ten seasons.

 Top Hong Kong Horse Racing Tracks

 Built in 1978, Sha Tin is the largest of two tracks in Hong Kong and plays host to the biggest meeting – International Races fixture – among 474 contests each calendar year.
-With a capacity of 85,000 people, Sha Tin races is often packed to the rafters and is only ever used for racedays.
+With a capacity of 85,000 people, Sha Tin races are often packed to the rafters and the track is only ever used for race days.
 Australian rider Zac Purton has a great record at the venue.

 With a capacity of 55,000, Happy Valley is the smallest Hong Kong racecourse but provides a wonderful spectacle when it hosts a customary Wednesday evening fixture.
 An oval track, which was built in 1845, surrounds football, hockey and rugby fields.
 Again, Purton and Joao Moreira are worth following here.

-How to bet on Hong Kong racing in the UK
+How to bet on Hong Kong racing in Australia

 Which bookmakers offer betting on Hong Kong Horse Racing?

 Most firms offer Hong Kong horse racing betting.
-Punting on Hong Kong racing is on the up in Britain and bet365 probably produces the best and most up-to-date markets, although they are available everywhere.
+Punting on Hong Kong racing is on the up in Australia and Ladbrokes probably produces the best and most up-to-date markets, although they are available everywhere.

 Hong Kong Horse Racing Odds

-Hong Kong horse racing odds are devised through parimutuel gambling, much like in America, where all bets are put into a pool which determines the price of a horse based on the amount placed on that runner.
-There are no individual bookmakers like in Britain.
+Hong Kong horse racing odds are devised through parimutuel gambling, much like in America, where all bets are put into a pool that determines the price of a horse based on the amount placed on that runner.
+There are no individual bookmakers like in Australia.

 Where to find Hong Kong Horse Racing Results

-For Hong Kong horse racing results and Hong Kong horse racing cards, it is wise to look on www.racingpost.com, who cover every meeting.
+For Hong Kong horse racing results and Hong Kong horse racing cards, it is wise to look on www.racingpost.com, which covers every meeting.
 If you are looking for individual Hong Kong race results and want to look elsewhere, bookmaking firms tend to produce the goods.

-How to watch Hong Kong Horse Racing from the UK
+How to watch Hong Kong Horse Racing from Australia

-Sky Sports Racing show Hong Kong horse racing live on Wednesdays and Sundays.
-You can also watch the action on bookmaking websites through the Hong Kong horse racing live stream service.
+You can watch the action on bookmaking websites through the Hong Kong horse racing live stream service.